ssamarasam/cyber-security-learning/Cloud/Azure/SC-900 Certification Preparation.md

 managed identities:
 - type of service principal -automatically managed in ms-entra-id eliminate the need for developers to manage credentials
-- provide idnetities for use to connect to azure resos that support ms-entra without any cost
+- provide idnetities for use to connect to azure resources that support ms-entra without any cost

 1. system assigned:
-   - tied to one resos - live in resos life cycle, gets deleted when resos gets deleted
+   - tied to one resources - live in resources life cycle, gets deleted when resources gets deleted
 2. user-assigned:
    - standalone azure resos
-   - assign it to one or more instances of azure resos - multiple VMs
+   - assign it to one or more instances of azure resources - multiple VMs
    - scenario - when multiple VMs need same set of permissions
-   - deleting resos doesnt impact user-assigned identity
+   - deleting resources doesnt impact user-assigned identity

 Device:
 - device identity gives admin they can use when making access or config decisions
-1. MS entra registered devices - for byod - registered device can access org resos without requiring an org acocunt to sign in
+1. MS entra registered devices - for byod - registered device can access org resources without requiring an org acocunt to sign in
 2. ms entra joined - device joined to ms-entra-id thru an org account, which si then used to sign into the device - generally owned by org
 3. ms-entra-hybrid-devices - devices from on prem act dir acn be joined to ms-entra - requiring org acct to signin

-regsitiering and joining dveices allows to use SSO to access cloud resos devces that are  ms-entra joined beniefit from sso to resos /apps that rely on on-prem active dir
+regsitiering and joining dveices allows to use SSO to access cloud resos devces that are  ms-entra joined beniefit from sso to resources /apps that rely on on-prem active dir

 Microsoft intue - MDM and MAM - mobile application management

 Groups:
 - if several identieis need same level of acces - then can create a group
-- group to asisgn permissions and access to resos for zero trust
+- group to asisgn permissions and access to resources for zero trust
 1. security - manage user and  device access to shared resos
    - requires MS_entra admin role to create security groups
 2. Micorsoft 365: